-I graduated from American University in May 2012 with a Bachelor of Arts in Political Science and Women's, Gender & Sexuality Studies, a minor in Justice, and a certificate in Women, Policy and Political Leadership from AU’s Women and Politics Institute.
+I graduated from American University in May 2012 with a Bachelor of Arts in Political Science and Women's, Gender & Sexuality Studies, a minor in Justice, and a certificate in Women, Policy and Political Leadership from the Women and Politics Institute.
 My senior honors capstone was the TONI Project, an online resource for transgender people to share, discover and transform policies and practices at universities across the country.
-TONI is now an initiative of the National Center for Transgender Equality, with support from the David Bohnett Foundation.
+TONI is now being integrated with resources maintained by the Consortium of Higher Education LGBT Resource Professionals.